 2.2.
-Senior management should provide an official and documented commitment to the achievement of the fundamental safety objective and communicate this consistently within the organization and to interested parties.
+Senior management should ensure commitment to the achievement of the fundamental safety objective, applying a graded approach, primarily through formal and documented commitment.
+This should be communicated within the organization and to interested parties.

 2.3.
 Senior management should ensure that they are aware of regulatory requirements as they apply to the facilities and activities under their control.
-Additionally senior management should understand the need to apply relevant international codes and standards for safety.
+Additionally senior management should consider the need to apply relevant international codes and standards for safety and understand the related benefit.

 2.4.
-The arrangements for achieving the fundamental safety objective should take into account any interfaces between safety and security with the basic objective that safety is not compromised by security and vice versa, as required by para.
-4.10 of GSR Part 2 [2].
+The arrangements for achieving the fundamental safety objective should take into account any interfaces between safety and security with the basic objective that safety is not compromised by security and vice versa.
+Similarly, when radiation risk is only a one of the risks to be managed at the facility or activity, interfaces should be taken into account to protect people and the environment from all risks.

 2.5.
-To ensure that the fundamental safety objective is achieved, the operating organization should provide specific training and coaching for personnel at all levels (including managers) to ensure an understanding of the following:
+In order to achieve the fundamental safety objective, senior management should ensure that specific trainings and coaching for personnel at all levels (including suppliers) is provided for the understanding of the following:

-- (a) The radiations risks associated with specific facilities and/or activities, and their potential consequences; - (b) The processes for managing radiation risks relevant to their responsibilities; - (c) The interdependencies between different processes (in terms of radiation risks) and the need for effective risk management.
+- (a) The radiation risks associated with specific facilities and/or activities, and their potential consequences; - (b) The processes for managing radiation risks relevant to their responsibilities; - (c) The interdependencies between different processes (in terms of radiation risks) and the need for effective risk management - (d) The arrangements made for preparedness and response to nuclear or radiological emergencies.

 2.6.
-Senior management should express expectations regarding leadership, management and safety culture commensurate to the risks of the facility or activity.
+Senior management should declare expectations regarding leadership, management and safety culture commensurate to the risks of the facility or activity and communicate them throughout the organization.